Background:

 Please send a completed letter of interest directly via email to Dr. Sabrina Shearer (sabrina.shearer@duke.edu).

-• In what ways have you demonstrated commitment to health equity and community engagement during your educational career thus far?
+- In what ways have you demonstrated commitment to addressing health disparities and community engagement during your educational career thus far?

-• How do you plan to contribute to health equity during your residency and your dermatology career?
+- How do you plan to contribute to addressing health disparities during your residency and your dermatology career?

 Applicants will be notified of their selection at the time the rotation offer is extended.